 Neither Strell nor his daughter has now been charged in connection with their roles at Castleberry, according to court records.
 But, in the criminal complaint filed against Turner, the FBI representative refers to “defendants” and mentions both Strell and his daughter a portion of the fruits of Castleberry’s activities.

 On its site and in media interviews, Castleberry encouraged itself as a wise investor in real estate and distressed businesses.
-It touted a five-year history of”deploying nearly $800 million in capital throughout the balance sheets of leading local businesses,” Darling wrote.
+It touted a five-year history of “deploying nearly $800 million in capital throughout the balance sheets of leading local businesses,” Darling wrote.
 Yields of roughly 8 percent to 13 percent each year.
-Additionally, it claimed, the investors’ money was shielded by top insurers.
+Additionally, it claimed, top insurers shielded the investors’ money.
 Neither claim was true,” Darling said.

 For Example, the broker said, at least $427,000 was utilized to purchase and improve the sprawling house overlooking a golf course the three common in Wellington.
 Still, another $238,000 ended up in a bank account belonging to both Turner and Suzanne Strell.
 Another $377,000 was funneled into Castleberry All Sports, a business owned by Turner and Norman Strell.

-The business operated from April 2016 until February, when it was raided by federal agents.
+The business operated from April 2016 until February, when federal agents raided it.